satial-interfaces/CalendarControl/README.md

 First add the package to your project.
 Use NuGet to get it: https://www.nuget.org/packages/CalendarControl.Avalonia/

-Or use this commands in the Package Manager console to install the package manually:
+Or use this commands in the Package Manager console to install the package manually
 ```
 Install-Package CalendarControl.Avalonia
 ```